StrawberryDonut/Strawberry-lang-spec/Functions.md

 ### set()
 `<list>.set(<function> selector) -> <list>`
-Return a new list that all elements changed by `selector`.
+Returns a new list that all elements changed by `selector`.
 The function must have only one argument.
 ```go
 a = [1, 2, 3, 4, 5]
 func b(i) {